c-hartmann/bit-remote-wakeup/README.md

 # bit-remote-wakeup

-A so named User Callback Script for Back In Time.
+A so called 'User Callback Script' for 'Back In Time'.

 ## Install